 The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
-These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.
-The target allocation and projected arithmetic real rates of return for each major class, after deducting inflation, but before investment expenses, are summarized in the following table.
-This information was used in the derivation of the long-term expected investment rate of return assumption used for the June 30, 2018 and June 30, 2017 actuarial valuations.
+These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation, and subtracting expected investment expenses and a risk margin.
+The target allocation and projected arithmetic real rates of return for each major class, after deducting inflation but before deducting investment expenses, used in the derivation of the long-term expected investment rate of return assumption as of June 30, 2019 is summarized in the following table.
 This information will change every three years based on the actuarial experience study.